mamanambiya/wp1-agm_beacon/README.md

 ```
 gunzip child.vcf
-python3 ./insert_child.py --vcffile child.vcf fake_child.json
+python3 ./insert_child.py --vcffile 1000genomes.vcf fake_child.json
 ```

 The fake_child data should be replaced with the WP3-mapped child pseudodata.
+The VCF file is from 1000 genomes.